gitlabhq/gitlabhq/doc/README.md

 - [Security](security/README.md) Learn what you can do to further secure your GitLab instance.
 - [System hooks](system_hooks/system_hooks.md) Notifications when users, projects and keys are changed.
 - [Update](update/README.md) Update guides to upgrade your installation.
-- [Welcome message](customization/welcome_message.md) Add a custom welcome message to the sign-in page.
+- [Customize the sign-in page](user/admin_area/appearance.md) Change the logo and add custom text in the sign-in page.
 - [Reply by email](incoming_email/README.md) Allow users to comment on issues and merge requests by replying to notification emails.
 - [Migrate GitLab CI to CE/EE](migrate_ci_to_ce/README.md) Follow this guide to migrate your existing GitLab CI data to GitLab CE/EE.
 - [Git LFS configuration](workflow/lfs/lfs_administration.md)